Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q9.
 Will a New Jersey expungement clear my FBI criminal history?

-A. Yes.
-As part of its processing, New Jersey State police notifies the FBI when records of an arrest or a conviction have been expunged.
-Federal law then requires the FBI to adjust its records accordingly.
+Upon receiving the notification, federal law requires the FBI to adjust its records accordingly.
 This requirement is spelled out in the Code of Federal Regulations.
 More particularly, 28 C.F.R.
 Section 16.34 specifies, “Upon the receipt of an official communication directly from the agency which contributed the original information, the FBI CJIS Division will make any changes necessary in accordance with the information supplied by that agency.”
-The bottom line is that the FBI will then report that no record exists concerning the New Jersey arrest that was expunged.
+The FBI will then report that no record exists concerning the New Jersey arrest that was expunged.
+Our Your Arrest History page on this site explains how you can verify for yourself that the FBI has, indeed, cleared your history of arrests and convictions.

 Q10.
 I am not a United States Citizen.
 Is there anything special I need to know about expungements?